vladimir-babichev/vagrant-openwrt-box/README.md

 * `nic2` set to `NAT` and discovered as `eth1` (`wan`) interface
 * `nic3` set to `bridge` with `en0` and discovered as `eth2` (`lan`) interface

-More information about Vagrant can be found [here](https://www.vagrantup.com/intro/getting-started)
+More information about Vagrant can be found [here](https://www.vagrantup.com/intro/getting-started).

+## Provisioning
 ### Inline Shell Scripts
 Remember to include `privileged: false` in provisioner configuration, otherwise the inline script will fail due to the absence of `sudo` package in the default distribution.
 ```ruby